Cornell-MAE-UG/fa25-portfolio-RachelWilliams2006/_projects/Spotted_Lanternfly_Proposal.md

 **End-of-semester proof-of-concept:** <br>
 - Component 1: Electric fence installation method - raise above ground?
 - Component 2: Pesticide spraying mechanism
-- Component 3: Shield to prevent overspray of pesticide onto vine
+- Component 3: Shield to prevent overspray of pesticide onto vine <br>

 **Electrical Fence Lure with Lethal Voltage (Solution B)** <br>
 **How it would be used:** <br>